 Find out more here.

 Do I pay any investment charges?

 Charges are automatically included when we calculate how much your savings are worth.
 So you won’t see them as a separate cost when you look at the current value of your retirement savings.
 There are two types of charge, which are included in the value of your retirement savings:

 - An annual management charge (AMC), applied to the value of your account, which covers the costs of running the Scheme.
 We aim to maintain this annual rate but there is a possibility it could change if the costs of running the Scheme change.

 - A fund management charge (FMC), which covers the cost of investing your retirement savings.
 The level of fund management charge depends on which fund(s) you invest in and can vary from time to time.

-For more information and details of the charges, read the Fund Fact Sheets.
+For more information and details of the charges, please read the Risk & Reward page.

 Transaction charges may also be payable, for example broker commission, stamp duty or the cost of buying and selling investments.
 These charges vary depending on a variety of factors including the amount of money being switched on any one day.

 Further details of the charges deducted from your savings are available from us on request.